Characters: Dissidia: Final Fantasy - Warriors of Cosmos

 - Determinator: He's been doing this for a very long time.

-- Everyone Calls Him Warrior of Light/No Name Given: In the original Dissidia, his name is only mentioned once, by Cosmos, in a scene removed from Dissidia 012.
+- No Name Given: In the original Dissidia, his name is only mentioned once, by Cosmos, in a scene removed from Dissidia 012.
 "Warrior of Light" is only ever used out-of-universe, and in-universe "warriors of light" is just a title used to refer to the heroes on several occasions.
 And of course, in the original Final Fantasy, his name was chosen by the player, so overall, he has no Canon Name.
 He explains in Dissidia 012 that he doesn't remember his name, but does have faint memories of someone calling him by name.
-We find out that Prishe gives him a name when he enters the cycle, and Cosmos calls it out to him at the end of the 12th cycle, but the player never hears it — Cosmos's voice is muted, and a moment after she says it, the cycle ends the Warrior is purified of the memory and forgets again.
+We find out that Prishe gives him a name when he enters the cycle, and Cosmos calls it out to him at the end of the 12th cycle, but the player never hears it — Cosmos's voice is muted, and a moment after she says it, the cycle ends and the Warrior is purified of the memory and forgets again.

 - The Fettered: Nothing will stop him in his quest to claim the Crystals and restore light and honor to the realm.
 Nothing.